gitter-badger/python3-gpiostate/README.md

 pins use BCM values

-tested on raspberry piZero and pi2B, on raspbian and ubuntu core
+tested on raspberry piZero and pi2B, on raspbian and ubuntu core, but I thick it should work on any linux SBC with gpio

 requirements{
      python3